OpenSDN-io/docs/tungsten-fabric-installation-and-upgrade-guide/setting-up-tf-rhosp-introduction.rst

 -  Set up the undercloud, which is the OSPd application.

 -  Set up the overcloud, which is the set of services in the tenant-facing network.
-TF is part of the overcloud.
+OpenSDN is part of the overcloud.

 For more information on installing and using the RHOSPd, see `Red Hat documentation <https://access.redhat.com/documentation/en-us/red_hat_openstack_platform/13/html-single/director_installation_and_usage/>`__.